 I am also active as a performer.
 In 1988 I became a Fellow of the Royal College of Organists, while I was organ scholar at Magdalen College, and won prizes as an improviser, giving recitals in the UK and abroad.
-More recently, my collaboration with the Early English Organ Project and with the ESRC/AHRC-funded Experience of Worship project has drawn together my academic interests and my experience as an improviser and church musician.
+More recently, my collaboration with the Early English Organ Project and with the ESRC/AHRC-funded Experience of Worship project has drawn together my academic interests and my background as an improviser and church musician.
+In 1988 I became a fellow of the Royal College of Organists (with the Dixon Prize for improvisation).

 Lecturer in Music, Somerville College, Oxford (1995-7)